The Linux GUI Client User Interface

 -

 The following screens show current component versions.
-These can be useful should the need arise during troubleshooting.
+Refer to these should the need arise during troubleshooting.

 -